vincentklaiber/dotfiles/README.md

 1. Install the dotfiles into the home directory.

-1. Download an [import private GPG key](https://www.keybits.net/post/import-keybase-private-key) from Keybase.

 1. Setup 1Password and sync passwords.

-1. Setup Visual Studio Code and sync settings with Gist.
+1. Setup settings sync in Visual Studio Code.

 1. Install third-party libraries with npm: